 Feet and ankles are particularly vulnerable to injury in sports that involves jumping or running.

-Following an injury, the primary goal is to apply a pressure bandage on the affected area.
+Following such an injury, the most common treatment is to apply a pressure bandage on the affected area.
 Using compression help minimise the swelling and promote faster recovery.

 Start the pressure bandage out the toes and work the way up.

 Here are some ways to reduce the risk of sports-related injuries.